chirlu/sox/msvc10/Readme.txt

 Microsoft Visual C++ 10.0 (or later) compilers, available through Visual Studio 2010, Visual Studio 2012, or by downloading the freely-available Microsoft Windows SDK 7.1.
 This is the easiest way to build SoX with MS Visual C++.
-The resulting sox.exe has support for all SoX features except magic, ffmpeg, ladspa, and pulseaudio.
+The resulting sox.exe has support for all SoX features except magic, ladspa, and pulseaudio.
 LAME (libmp3lame.dll or lame_enc.dll), MAD (libmad.dll or cygmad-0.dll), libsndfile (libsndfile-1.dll), and AMR support (libamrnb-3.dll, libamrwb-3.dll) are loaded at runtime if they are available.

 How to build: